joinhandshake/fast_inserter/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/strydercorp/fast_inserter.
+All code must run on sqlite, pg, and mysql (tests are set up CI already).

 ## License